 Osteoporosis v Osteopaenia

-When bones lose minerals (such as calcium) more quickly than they are able to be replenished, the density of those bones decreases (AIHW 2023).
-Peak bone density is reached between the age of 25 and 30, and after about 50 years of age, the body begins to break down more bone than it can rebuild (Better Health Channel 2019; MSK 2022).
+When bones lose minerals (such as calcium) more quickly than they can be replenished, their density decreases.
+Peak bone density is reached between the ages of 25 and 30, and after about 50, the body begins to break down more bone than it can rebuild (Better Health Channel 2023; MHA 2024).

 Loss of bone mineral density can be sorted into three categories depending on how far it has progressed.